redwoodjs/redwood/docs/docs/seo-head.md

 So you want to change the title of your page, or add elements to the `<head>` of the page?
 We've got you!

-Let's say you want to change the title of your About page, Redwood provides a built in `<Head>` component, which you can use like this
+Let's say you want to change the title of your About page, Redwood provides a built in `<Head>` component, which you can use like this:

 ```diff title=web/src/pages/AboutPage/AboutPage.(tsx|jsx)
 +import { Head } from '@redwoodjs/web'